-With summer rapidly approaching, ducted air conditioning in Brisbane and beyond are being dusted off in preparation for another sweltering Queensland summer.
+With summer rapidly approaching, your ducted air conditioning in Brisbane and beyond are is being dusted off in preparation for another sweltering Queensland summer.

 Of course, after an entire season of inactivity, your air conditioning may not be in the best condition.

 Regular air conditioning service is a crucial part of the home comfort equation.

 To properly prepare your ducted air conditioning for summer, you may need to book a service to ensure that it’s ready to deal with the upcoming work.